 Template at bottom of page

-[UPDATE, May 2020] – There has been some amazing feedback on this mask from people as well as photos, videos & tips improving on the design.
-I am still going to do a follow up to the below video too.
-After I released this one I immediately filmed a simple summarised tutorial on making the mask using just an iron, hot glue and scissors, however I had spent so much time on this project (while in isolation too) I felt like I had to concentrate on something else for a bit, so I haven’t finished editing it yet But keep an eye out for updates, it;s coming soon!
-Thanks always for supporting the channel!
-Cheers Craigo]
+[UPDATE, July 2020] – There has been some amazing feedback on this mask as well as photos, videos & tips improving on the design.
+After I released this one I immediately filmed a simple summarised tutorial on making the mask using just an iron, hot glue and scissors.
+The updated follow up video can be found below.]

 A proper N95 or P2 mask is always the best choice- and this shouldn’t be used to supplement one, However with short supplies, this homemade mask is far superior to cloth / cotton and loose fitting surgical masks.